What Is Stock Trading? Beginner’s Guide to Starting Your Journey

 - Investing is about buying stocks (or other assets) with the intention of holding them for years, aiming to build long-term wealth through compounding.

-- Trading is about shorter-term moves — days, weeks, or even minutes — aiming to profit from price fluctuations.
+- Trading is about shorter-term moves aiming to profit from price fluctuations.

 Both have their place.
 But trading requires more active involvement, more skill, and more discipline.